hashicorp/design-system/website/docs/about/overview.md

 - Dismantling silos between departments that adopt and use the system
 - More time spent on solving complex problems, less time spent on duplicative work rebuilding small atoms and molecules
 - Components, foundations, and usage guidelines published by the the Helios Design System meet or exceed WCAG 2.1 AA conformance out of the box in accordance with our [accessibility statement](/about/accessibility-statement)

-## Who is Helios for

-Helios is available and recommended for all HashiCorp product teams using Ember to build their applications.
-We also support teams using alternative frameworks or libraries, such as HashiCorp Developer, via our design assets, tokens, and best practice guidance.

-Using Helios ensures the different product lines move towards a common design language.
-We work closely with these teams on integration and implementation while collecting feedback to understand consumer needs better and inform our [roadmap](https://go.hashi.co/hds-rollout).

-For more information on adoption, visit our getting started guides for [designers](/getting-started/for-designers) and for [engineers](/getting-started/for-engineers) or visit our public [GitHub](https://github.com/hashicorp/design-system) repository.

-## When to use Helios

-The Design Systems Team has created Helios to be the single source of truth for the design language, components, and patterns used by HashiCorp product teams.
-We are working towards parity with other design systems used internally.
-Until that time, Helios components may live along side other components but we recommend a Helios-first approach in most cases.

 ## Resources